pnp/blog/content/post/microsoft-365-pnp-community-august-2021-update.md

 -   Power Platform sample gallery
     - <https://aka.ms/powerplatform-samples>
-If you have any existing samples which you\'d be willing to share with others - please submit a pull request or contact the PnP team members to get started on getting more closely involved on this initiative.
+If you have any existing samples which you'd be willing to share with others - please submit a pull request or contact the PnP team members to get started on getting more closely involved on this initiative.
 Here to help.